juliensouki/Louki/README.md

 ## Features

 Here are the main features:
-- [x] Play/pause music
+- Display all of your music
-- [x] Activate random order mode
+- Display music by artist/album
-- [x] Activate playlist or music loop mode
+- Create/update/delete playlist
-- [x] Go to the next or previous music
+- Search for a music in a playlist
-- [x] Create a profile and customize a bunch of settings
+- Add and remove music favorites
-- [x] Load/unload music files using a folder path
+- Play/pause music
-- [x] Create/update/delete playlist
+- Go to the next or previous music
-- [x] Add to remove music from favorites
+- Activate random order mode
-- [x] Display all of your music
+- Activate playlist or music loop mode
-- [x] Display music by artist/album
+- Change volume
-- [x] Change volume
+- Create a profile and customize a bunch of settings
-- [x] Search for a music in a playlist
+- Load/unload music files using a folder path
-- [x] Use the app in English or French
+- Use the app in English or French

 ## Folders Layout